 ECDL Advanced and ICDL Advanced (level 3) examinations are taken via the industry standard e-assessments method, which replaced manual testing in September 2012.
 E-assessments offer many advantages over manual testing, including instant results and a break-down of a candidate’s strengths and weaknesses.
 All ECDL Advanced and ICDL Advanced tests must be completed within a validated test centre.
 ITQ Advanced (level 3) examinations are in two parts, performance and knowledge.
 As ITQ is designed for practical performance, ITQ assessors may be able to arrange to test learners within their workplace, alternatively assessments must be completed within a validated ITQ test centre.

 There is no set study time limit but learners are advised to allow approximately 225 hours for learning ECDL Advanced, ICDL Advanced and ITQ Advanced units, depending on their abilities.

 ECDL Expert certificate can be claimed for FREE and (UK only) candidates will be eligible to become an Associate Member of BCS (British Computer Society), allowing them to add the letters AMBCS after their name.

 ECDL Advanced and ITQ Advanced level 3 qualifications are recognised by the QCF (Qualifications and Credit Framework) and are equivalents to UK ‘A-Level’ standards.

 How do I Purchase Manuals?

-Purchasing an Teach Yourself Advanced Office manual is simple and secure via our Amazon, Lulu, Barnes & Noble, CreateSpace and PayPal outlets.
+Purchasing a teach yourself manual is simple and secure via our Amazon, LULU, Barnes & Noble, CreateSpace and iBookstore outlets.
 All major credit cards, debit cards and PayPal transfers are accepted.
 Manuals can be purchased in Paperback, PDF (instant download ideal for printing) and eBook Kindle formats.